Debunking Common Electronic Payments Myths

 B2B Check Payments in the US

-Reliance on checks often ignores common direct and indirect cost areas, including:
+Reliance on checks often overlooks common direct and indirect cost areas, including:

 - Lost employee time